-After being ranked first for many months, Florida is now in ninth place among states for non-current mortgages (a measure of total delinquencies and foreclosures).
+After being ranked first for many months, Florida is now in eleventh place among states for non-current mortgages (a measure of total delinquencies and foreclosures).
 A major part of this shift is a reduction in the number of delinquent mortgages which reduces the incoming pipeline.
-Florida's "underwater" homes declined from a high of 50% of all residential mortgages to less than 13% in the most recent data.
 Further helping, 90+ days of delinquencies have also declined.